shanehull/shanehull.com/content/blog/semantic-release-please.md

 For a release PR, it creates it's own special branch that it understands.
 Only when one of these special branches are merged will it create a release.

-Basically its: Merge > PR > Release, with the option to merge as many times as you want before triggering the release, adding to the changes and the changelog of the branch and PR.
+Basically its: Merge to `main` > PR > Release, with the option to merge changes into your `main` branch as many times as you want before triggering the release.

 ### Workflow for Merging a Feature Branch

-1. **Triggering the Release-Please Job**:
+1. **The Release-Please Job is Triggered**:

-   - This process begins when the 'release-please' job is triggered.
+   - The process begins when the 'release-please' job is triggered on a merge to the branch you want to release from.

 2. **Checking for Feature/Fix Commits**: